LeBapt38/dynamicTrainingGNS/README.md

 - stdLoss to get the standard deviation of the loss function

 There is also a method graphLossParameter which takes the parameter that interests us and plot the loss as a function of that parameter.

+## Things to look at when debugging
+### Issue during the run.subprocess

+If errors appears during the parts where the GNS or MPM code is running, you can locate the error by printing the log.
+For that, add *print(resultGNS.stderr)* just after the command subprocess.run.

+### Issue with the number of parameters

+If you change the model and therefore the number of parameters, you may raise unexpected errors in the GNS code.
+The firs thing to do do is to modify to line of code where the number of parameters is "hardcoded" :
+- in learned_simulator.py in method encoder_preprocessor(...), material_property.view(nparticle, **nparameters**), nparameters need to be replaced by the number of parameters you have.
+- in data_loader.py lines 105 and 210, np.full((positions.shape[0], **nparameter**)), nparameters need to be replaced by the number of parameters you have.

+Sommething a bit more logic, you have to modify the metadata.json file.
+Put the right number of parameters in material_feature_len and put 37+nbParameters in nnode_in.